lorenzopol/SimBCR-v2/README.md

 `python main.py`

-If everything runs smoothly, a web page should open with your folded heavy chain (only the FAB portion) colored by CDR (red is CDR1, green is CDR2 and blue is CDR3).
+If everything runs smoothly, a window should open with your folded heavy chain (only the FAB portion).
 Please keep in mind that the default settings simulate a human IgG heavy chain.
 ### Custom inputs
 Right now simBCR allows you to customize your input in two different ways: simple mode and developer mode.